CheckoutFinland/psp-api/docs/README.md

 #### Redirect and callback URL parameters

 Once the payment is complete, or cancelled, the client browser is normally redirected to the merchant provided URL.
 If merchant has provided a callback URL, it will be called too.
+The callback is called with `HTTP GET` and with the same query string parameters as in the redirect.
+The callback URL should respond with `HTTP 20x`.

 <p class="warning">
   The URLs may be called multiple times.
 The merchant web shop must be able to handle multiple requests for the same purchase.